rlmckenney/yii-random-key/README.md

 This is a behavior extension for the Yii Framework version 1.1.x

 It adds a method to generate a random key of a desired number of digits for use as a primary key in your database.
-You will still need to do unique collision tests on inserts, but this will give you the security obfuscation advantages of a non-sequential primary key when it will be exposed to the user, but still retain the performance of an integer based primary key value.
+This will give you the security obfuscation advantages of a non-sequential primary key when it will be exposed to the user, but still retain the performance of an integer based primary key value.

+**UPDATED:**
+There is a new method <code>getNewId($className)</code>.
+This should be the main method called to use this behaviour with a given class.
+It uses the existing getRandomKey() method and will test the randomKey generated against the existing ids in the table for the given class.
+If there is a conflict, it will generate another key to test and only return a value when there is no conflict.

 The following target data types have the associated maximum digits:
 <pre>